Rebels seize CAR presidential palace

 Regional dissatisfaction with Bozizé’s track record

-Bozizé came to power in 2003 after his rebels entered Bangui unopposed and ousted former president Ange-Félix Patassé.
+Bozizé came to power in 2003 after his rebels entered Bangui unopposed and ousted former president Ange-Félix Patassé.it

 Patassé was widely discredited for his alliance with then Libyan leader Muammar Gaddafi and for providing shelter to a number of armed groups that were fighting in the region.